Disney+ price increases: how to beat the hike

 When are Disney+ prices changing?

-There are two deadlines here.
-The first is 17 October 2024, when those signing up for new packages or changing plans will pay new prices.
+There are three dates here.
+The first is 1 October 2025, when those signing up for new packages or changing plans will pay new prices.

-The other is for those sticking on an existing plan, or signing up before 17 October.
-The new prices won’t be implemented until your next billing date on or after 21 November 2024.
+The second is for those sticking on an existing monthly plan, or who signed up by 30 September.
+The new prices won’t be implemented until your next billing date after 4 November, so you’ve got another month at the old prices.

 What are the new Disney+ prices?